AlgazinovAleksandr/AlgazinovAleksandr/README.md

 ## About

-I'm a **Data Scientist at Sberbank** (the largest bank in Russia), working on Multi-Agent Systems, and a **Computer Science Master's student at Tsinghua University**.
-I have 4+ years of Machine
-Learning experience, including 3+ years as a Data Scientist and 1+ year as a Researcher.
-My key domains are AI-Agents, NLP, Multimodal AI, Time Series, MLOps, and Classic ML
+I'm an **AI Engineer at Sberbank** (the largest bank in Russia), working on Multi-Agent Systems, and a **Computer Science Master's student at Tsinghua University**.
+I have 4+ years of ML experience spanning industry and research, with a background across NLP, LLMs, Multimodal AI, Time Series, MLOps, and Classic ML.

 **Currently working on:** production-ready agentic pipelines (LLMs, structured outputs, multi-agent orchestration) and multimodal AI research.